How to Deal with Toxic PeopleText by DAVID GREGG

-The conundrum faced is that the more you try to help the fragment, the deeper they will slide into their own self-inflicted exile of fear.
+The conundrum faced is that the more you try to help toxic people, the deeper they will slide into their own self-inflicted exile of fear.
 They are usually incapable of seeing the illusions they have erected, and attempts to change their behavior rarely results in a positive outcome.
 The prevailing new age wisdom is then true: you can't change people who are unwilling to change, but you can, however, change yourself.

 The solution, as we see it, is to examine your own feelings about why you experience a charge around a difficult fragment.
 Is there anything about the person that somehow mirrors a darker dungeon within?
 Challenging people can be a gift in disguise, for they alert you to areas within yourself that cry out for more neutrality.
-On the other hand, having to interact with a difficult fragment on a daily basis can be a daunting task, so we offer three suggestions to assist you.
+On the other hand, having to interact with toxic people on a daily basis can be a daunting task, so we offer three suggestions to assist you.

 1) Identify Your Triggers